WehrWolff/vscode-babel/CONTRIBUTING.md

 ## Any contributions you make will be under the Boost Software License
 In short, when you submit code changes, your submissions are understood to be under the same [Boost Software License](LICENSE.md) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
+## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue](https://github.com/WehrWolff/vscode-babel/issues), it's that easy!

 ## Write bug reports with detail, background, and sample code
 Below you can find a short checklist for your bug reports, additionaly you can check out the [issue templates](.github/ISSUE_TEMPLATE) of this repository.